 The Real Poop

-For those who actually make it off planet Earth, polish your hitchhiking skills.
-In 2011, the U.S. ended its space shuttle program, which sent vehicles filled with astronauts to the orbiting international space station.
-So if you want to get the heck out of Dodge–or Mission Control in Cape Canaveral—and into space, you'll have to muscle in on a Russian crew heading there in a Soyuz spacecraft.
+For those who actually make it off planet Earth, enjoy that fun ride out of Kazakhstan; the U.S. ended its space shuttle program a few years ago and hasn't created its own replacement yet.
+So for now, if you want to get off the planet you'll have to muscle in on a Russian crew heading there in a Soyuz spacecraft.